phorton1/base-apps-gitMUI/docs/config.md

 ## Most Important VERBS within Repos

-These verbs are used for integrity checks agains gitHub, and to help gitUI get more information about the repo from gitHub.
+These verbs are used for integrity checks agains gitHub, and to help gitMUI get more information about the repo from gitHub.
-These are set automatically to the gitHub values with the *gitUI init* command:
+These are set automatically to the gitHub values with the *gitMUI init* command:

 - **PRIVATE** - is an integrity check against the visibility of the repo on gitHub, to make sure it is what I think